 And with an all-you-care-to-eat price tag of $52.19, you’ll always get your money’s worth at this Restaurant.

 This restaurant is a brand new Snow White and the 7 Dwarfs-themed Restaurant at Wilderness Lodge.

-Snow White and a couple of the dwarfs can also be found walking around as you eat.
+Snow White and a couple of the dwarfs can be found walking around as you eat.

-Surprisingly, with a price of $55, this restaurant is worth 1 Table Service Credit, making Story Book Dining at Artist Point a great value for Guests on the Disney Dining Plan.
+Surprisingly, with a price of $55, this restaurant is worth 1 Table Service Credit.
+At this price tag, Story Book Dining at Artist Point a great value for Guests on the Disney Dining Plan.

 Featuring a variety of American and African Cuisine, Boma is located at Animal Kingdom Lodge.